Strasbourg: perfect for study abroad in France

 It's a historical and cultural gem

 The Grand’Ile island in the center of town is a UNESCO world heritage site containing the tallest cathedral in France, nine museums, and the 16th century Petite France quarter.
 Strasbourg was where Rouget de l'Isle wrote La Marseillaise and Gutenberg invented the printing press.
 Throughout the year, there are more festivals, conferences, concerts and theater performances than you could possibly attend.
 The biggest is of course the marché de Noël which has been held on the place Broglie every December since 1570.
-Strasbourg is also within easy traveling distance of the Vosges mountains, the Black Forest, the cities of Colmar, Nancy, Basel and Baden-Baden, and just 2½ hours from the center of Paris on the TGV high-speed train.
+Strasbourg is also within easy traveling distance of the Vosges mountains, the Black Forest, the cities of Colmar, Nancy, Basel and Baden-Baden, and less than 2 hours from the center of Paris on the TGV high-speed train.
 See the map below

 It's a cosmopolitan European capital